Anupam-dagar/baileys/docs/tutorial.md

 ```

 ### Retrieving all the polls
-To retrieve all the polls, we will be using the `POST` endpoint `/api/polls/search` with the following request body
+To retrieve all the polls, use the `POST` endpoint `/api/polls/search` with the following request body
 ```json
 {
   "pagination": {